 Contact her at firstname.lastname@example.org.

-WPSU's Health Minute looks at causes and solutions to fall seasonal allergies.
+WPSU's Health Minute looks at New Year's resolutions and how to keep them.

-WPSU's Health Minute looks at the issue of childhood obesity.
+WPSU's Health Minute looks at the issue of frostbite and how to prevent it.